 Admission to a resit before the Examination Board may be granted to students who are in the last semester of their study and who scored a minimum of 40 marks in the written examination but failed to obtain the required passing score of 10 marks in the oral examination taken on a regular basis.
 The concerned students must also satisfy all the six requirements listed above.

-- a photocopy of pp. 76-77 of your student record book or a copy of your Student Grade Report showing that you have successfully completed all the hours of language instruction
+- A copy of your Student Grade Report or Transcript of records showing that you have successfully completed all the hours of language instruction.

 - To pass such examination, your score in the oral examination must be high enough to make your aggregate score for the written and oral parts equate to the required minimum of 60 marks.